 Artist Statement

 I learned to dance merengue in the kitchen with my Dominican grandmother.
 I listened to her hips absorbing the rhythm and choreographic pattern without any need for verbal communication.
 These dances taught me about the intimacies of bodies, culture, and politics.
 As a mixed Dominican-Cuban-Jewish queer woman living in the US, memories like this are core to my identity.
-Movement praxis is central to my understanding of the world, relationship to my identity, and career as an artist-scholar.
-The work I craft is inspired by women and queer people in my life and is rooted in women of color feminism theory; it wrestles with issues of gender, diaspora, and Latinidad.
-I seek to insert joy and desire into untold histories as a way of reclaiming agency for my femme and queer ancestors.
+I create performances that draw on methodologies from dance, performance art, and theater.
+Rooted in women of color feminist theory, I make work that wrestles with issues of gender, diaspora, and Latinidad.
+Movement praxis and performance are central to my understanding of the world, relationship to my identity, and career as an artist-scholar.
+I see performance as a tool to reimagine forgotten and untold histories.
 Through scholarly and artistic research, I am intent on understanding how performance functions as a lens to understand socio-political issues, history, and intergenerational relationality.